JawaraGordon/life-music/README.md

 # Navigating the application

-- Create a new user or login with an existing account
+- Create a new user or login with an existing account.

-- Logout with the top-right navbar button
+- Logout with the top-right navbar button.

-- Learn how to use the app from the About navbar tab

-- Edit or Delete your User profile from the Account navbar tab
+- Edit or Delete your User profile from the Account navbar tab.

+- Learn how to use the app from the About section instructions button.

+- Press the Music button.

-- Use the Music navbar tab to display song playlists.
-Choose a mood from the mood-bar to generate a random list of songs from the database.
-A new list of songs will be generated each time the mood-bar is pressed.
-Save a playlist with the "save" button at the bottom of the playlist.
+- Choose a Mood from the Mood-bar to generate a random list of songs with that vibe.

+- A new list of songs will be generated each time a Mood is pressed.

+- Save the list of songs with the "save" button at the bottom of the playlist.

-- View your saved playlists from the Playlists navbar tab
+- View your saved playlists with the Playlists button.

-- Press the "SONGS" button in the Music tab to navigate to a page that displays all of the songs in the database at once or choose to see all of the songs categorized by mood.
+- Press the Songs button at the top of the Music playlist to navigate to a page that displays all of the songs in the database at once or choose to see all of the songs categorized by mood.

 - While on the music tab, press the "Time Hop" button next to the clock at the top of the screen to generate a random list of songs based on the current time of day.